-Since 2010 we have successfully achieved a diversion rate of at least 75%, which translates to an impressive 2546.22 tonnes or 5,613,454.21 pounds of waste material away from our landfills during the past 9 years alone – that’s over 9 million pounds of waste diverted from landfills!
+Every year since 2010 we have achieved a diversion rate of at least 75%.
+In total we diverted 4,207.81 tonnes of waste material away from our landfills during the past 9 years alone – that’s over 9 million pounds of waste diverted from landfills!

-Wherever possible, we look for inventive ways to divert furniture, clothing, household goods and other materials to deserving community organizations that provide benefit to our community.
-In 2016, we donated approximately 4.66 tonnes of various items and materials to non-profit organizations, including: Habitat for Humanity, Salvation Army, Canadian Diabetes Association and the Helping Families in Need Society.
+In 2019, we donated approximately 18.93 tonnes of various items and materials to non-profit organizations, including Habitat for Humanity, The Salvation Army, The Canadian Diabetes Association and Helping Families in Need Society.

 Our Carbon Footprint

-- Increasing office efficiency by powering down ‘phantom load’ devices at night
+- Powering down ‘phantom load’ devices at night to reduce electricity usage

-- Increased reliance on biodiesel over gasoline for our fleet
+- Reducing reliance on gasoline and increasing use of biodiesel for vehicle fleet

-- Convert 100% of fleet to Biodesiel fuel
+- Convert 100% of vehicle fleet to biodiesel fuel

-- Continue to reduce the amount of waste that is sent to landfill though effective waste diversion and recycling practices
+- Continue to reduce the amount of waste sent to landfill with ongoing innovation in waste diversion and recycling practices